 As we just mentioned, there are two scenarios in which a non-EU organization might have to comply with the GDPR.
 Let’s take a closer look at each of these.

 Offering goods or services

 The Internet makes goods and services in far-flung places accessible anywhere in the world.
 A teenager in Cyprus could easily order a pizza online from a local pizza shop in Miami and have it delivered to a friend’s house there.
 But the GDPR does not apply to occasional instances.
 Rather, regulators look for other clues to determine whether the organization set out to offer goods and services to people in the EU.
 To do so, they’ll look for things like whether, for example, a Canadian company created ads in German or included pricing in euros on its website.
-To be on the safe side, if your company is not in the EU but you want EU customers, then you should strive to be GDPR compliant.
+In other words, if your company is not in the EU but you cater to EU customers, then you should strive to be GDPR compliant.